peterallanwalker/SWP08-Probel/README.md

 ## Project Files

+### connectIO.py
+A main entry point to the application for users - creates a connection, prompts for individual source-to-destination routes with optional label to pass.

+#### TODO
+- [ ] Take csv filename as command line argument to test bulk patching / salvos.

 ### swp_message.py
 The core of this appplication, provides a Message class with various contructors for encoding and decoding messages using the SWP08 protocol.